-I remember the first night my partner and I spent here we were in different rooms and I could barely hear him as he was talking, he felt so far away it was weird!
+I remember the first day my fiance and I spent here.
+When we were in different rooms I could barely hear him as he was talking, he felt so far away it was weird!
 I was so used to him talking loud as day in the room next to me yet only actually being like 3 steps away.
-It’s weird to be in such open spaces, the house feels huge to me.
+It’s weird to be in such open spaces, the house feels huge.

-When you feel homesick – you have to remember you are romancing your memories.
+When you feel homesick, you have to remember you are romanticising your memories.
 You tend to only look at the positive memories, the best times and the greener grass.
 Which is entirely fine, it’s only normal.
 You make it harder for yourself to settle.

 I like looking around and seeing my possessions and my memories surrounding me, I love that right now I have my mums blanket wrapped around my partner and I to keep us warm and that I have my IKEA mug brewing next to me with my Lord Of The Rings books.

 It’s not a matter of being materialistic, it’s a matter of sentimentality and the feeling of being home.